What is Wine Exactly?

-Blending is a traditional method of winemaking, and today there are several famous wine blends produced in classic winemaking regions.
-Just so you know, most wine blends are mixed together after the fermentation (and aging) is complete.
+Blending is a traditional winemaking method, and today there are several famous wine blends produced in classic winemaking regions.
+Most wine blends are mixed after the fermentation (and aging) is complete.
 When grapes are blended and fermented together it is called a field blend.
 A famous example of a field blend is Port wine.

 The Taste of Wine

-There are several facets that explain wine’s unique flavor: acidity, sweetness, alcohol, tannin, and aroma compounds produced in fermentation.
+Several facets explain wine’s unique flavor: acidity, sweetness, alcohol, tannin, and aroma compounds produced in fermentation.

-Acidity: Wine as a beverage lies on the acidic end of the pH scale ranging from as low as 2.5 (lemon) to as high as 4.5 (greek yoghurt).
+Acidity: Wine as a beverage lies on the acidic end of the pH scale ranging from as low as 2.5 (lemon) to as high as 4.5 (greek yogurt).
 Wine tastes tart.

-Sweetness: Depending on what style of wine you drink, sweetness in wine ranges from having no sugar at all to sweet like maple syrup.
-The term “dry” refers to a wine without sweetness.
+Sweetness: Depending on what style of wine you drink, sweetness in wine ranges from having no sugar to sweet like maple syrup.
+The term “dry” refers to a bottle of wine without sweetness.